 There are many treatments for RA that can help you manage your symptoms and improve your quality of life.

 Methylprednisolone and prednisone both belong to a class of drugs called corticosteroids.
-They reduce inflammation.
-For people with RA, these drugs help by reducing your immune responses that can lead to swelling, pain, and joint damage.
+These drugs help people with RA by reducing immune responses that can lead to swelling, pain, and joint damage.

-†If you’ve been taking this drug for longer than a few weeks, do not stop taking it without talking to your doctor.
-You’ll need to taper off the drug slowly to avoid withdrawal symptoms such as anxiety, sweating, nausea, and trouble sleeping.
+† If you’ve been taking this drug for longer than a few weeks, don’t stop taking it without talking with your doctor.
+You’ll need to taper off the drug slowly to avoid withdrawal symptoms, such as anxiety, sweating, nausea, and trouble sleeping.

 Prednisone comes in these strengths:

 - Prednisone Intensol (solution concentrate): 5 mg/5 mL

 - Generic prednisone tablet: 1 mg, 2.5 mg, 5 mg, 10 mg, 20 mg, 50 mg